 I do not believe there is another plane out there that has the features mine does in this price range.
 I am very picky and ok

 ....somewhat spoiled.
 I wanted as close to the best of everything including all the goodies but not at the expense of the plane flying ‘true’ and having an aircraft with the utmost

 integrity.
 The engine, wheel configuration, avionics, amenities, and the superior quality of build, in my opinion is the best anywhere.

 What influences my price verses keeping the plane and finishing it: I have about $80,000 in the plane, not counting my

 partner’s labor (who was a brilliant engineer and wrote articles for Kit Planes) nor counting my labor.
 I realize labor isn’t always recoverable but that is ok; this has been one of

 I am willing to accept offers in the 40’s.
 That is what I have in the panel alone!!
-No doubt there are cheaper planes out there; ones
+No doubt there are cheaper planes out

-himself!!
+by himself!!
 Impressive?
 Not to me!!
 It flew horribly!
 More importantly, I wondered how anyone could feel secure and at ease when flying this plane.
 Most of the time, we

 get what we pay for.
 This is definitely one of those times to keep this in mind.
 And how do you know you are purchasing a quality build?
 Buy an aircraft before the work has been